queenofdowntime/shell-tutorial/osx_and_linux/setup.md

   git --version
   ```

-2. Sign up for [Github](https://github.com/) if you have not already done so.
+2. Sign up for [Github](https://github.com/) if you have not already done so, and complete their beginner's guide.
 3. Run the following two commands.

   ```